 Combine dry ingredients (whole-grain cornmeal, almond flour, baking powder, baking soda, cream of tartar, and salt).

-In another bowl, combine melted butter and honey, whisk until there is a smooth consistency.
+In another bowl, combine melted butter, eggs, milk, and honey, whisk until there is a smooth consistency.

 Immediately pour the mixture into a baking dish and place in the oven.
 Bake for 30-35 minutes or until an inserted toothpick comes out clean and edges of cornbread are golden brown.